VP2 A96 Thomastown Panorama

 How much energy will the Energy Park generate annually?

-The proposals for Lairdmannoch Energy Park are still at a very early stage, however we currently expect to generate a combined total in the region of 222,254 MWh of energy per year.
+The proposals for Lairdmannoch Energy Park are still at an early stage, however we currently expect to generate a combined total in the region of 222,254 MWh of energy per year.
 The average household electricity consumption in Scotland is approximately 3.296MW annually (BEIS, 2022).
 As such, Lairdmannoch Energy Park is expected to generate electricity equivalent to that required to power over 67,451 households in Scotland annually.

 What is a grid connection agreement and has one been secured?